Safe Toenail Trimming as You Age

-Cracked heels are unsightly and can cause further damage to your shoes and feet.
-If you have any concerns, contact one of our podiatrists from Houston Foot and Ankle.
+Everyday foot care is very important to prevent infection and other foot ailments.
+If you need your feet checked, contact one of our podiatrists from Houston Foot and Ankle.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our offices located in Kingwood, Humble, The Woodlands, and Conroe, TX .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.